 What consumer protections exist for alternative health plans?

 Alternative plans have fewer regulatory protections than ACA-compliant insurance.
-Consumers must carefully review coverage limitations and exclusions before enrolling.
+State insurance commissioners are developing enhanced disclosure requirements, but consumers must carefully review coverage limitations and exclusions before enrolling.

 Source: Cheaper, Alternative Health Plans Are Having a Moment, but Critics Urge Caution